hundredrabbits/thebook/north_pacific_logbook.md

 Devine made a lantern our of a can of Yebisu beer yesterday, he hung it up and placed a candle in it.
 It helped us save power at night, while giving the room a nice ambiance.
 If we near our hands to it it gives off a bit of warmth too, it feels good after a cold shift.

-Our next milestone lies ahead, 90 nm away.
-We'll hit the 2000 nm to Vancouver Island.
+Our next milestone lies ahead, 167 km (90 nm) away.
+We'll hit the 3,704 km (2000 nm) to Vancouver Island.
 It's a lot of ground to cover, but we've already done so much.
 If the wind stays we'll meet our goal soon enough, but it is difficult in these waters, where the wind is far from constant.
 We still don't have weather, as the Iridium office is closed on weekends, and that the next working day is a holiday.
 Sigh.
 We'd like to know what's going on out there, we can't read the waves and wind like Moitessier — at least not yet.
 Maybe it's time to unbox the sextant, although it won't be easy to take noonsights in fog.
 We started to learn, already, but neither of us have mastered it.

 ##### 0700
 Devines makes penne, using our last bag of fun-shaped pasta.
 He serves it with indian spices and tofu.
 "Experiment!" he says, handing me the bowl.
 I like Devine's experiments, he's got a gift for cooking with limited ingredients.
 He somehow always manages to prepare something delicious, something that feels fresh despite having no fresh ingredients.
 At this point in our trip it is an important skill, as we have nothing but potatoes, 1 preserved lotus root, dried radish and canned vegetables.